How to Remove Shellac Nail Polish at Home Safely Without Damage

 What Is Shellac Nails?
 Pros, Cons, and How It Differs from Gel is a common question among those exploring long-lasting manicures.
 Shellac is a hybrid nail coating made by CND, combining the ease of polish with the durability of gel.
 Unlike standard nail polish, it’s cured under a UV light to lock it in place.

 Shellac vs Gel Polish: While both require UV curing, gel is thicker and harder to remove.
-Shellac is thinner, offering a more natural look — perfect for those who want lasting color without the weight.
+Shellac is thinner, offering a more natural look, which is why many professionals choose it for clients who want durability without bulk.

 CND Shellac: Developed by Creative Nail Design, it was the first polish of its kind and quickly became a salon staple.